Uberspace/manual/source/background-http-stack.rst

   Feel free to :ref:`read up on it <network>`, if you'd like to know more!

-Other backend types like ``--static`` or ones specific to a domain work in a very similar way.
+Other backend types like ``--apache`` or ones specific to a domain work in a very similar way.
 They are documented over in the :ref:`web backends <backends>` article.